Esri/i3s-spec/README.md

 You are free to:

-- Share – copy and redistribute the material in any medium or format for any purpose, even commercially.
+- Share — copy and redistribute the material in any medium or format for any purpose, even commercially.
 - The licensor cannot revoke these freedoms as long as you follow the license terms.

 Under the following terms:

-- Attribution – You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-- No derivatives – If you remix, transform, or build upon the material, you may not distribute (see note below) the modified material.
+- No derivatives — If you remix, transform, or build upon the material, you may not distribute (see note below) the modified material.
-- No additional restrictions – You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+- No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 License history:

 Version 1.0 – 1.5 (04/30/2015 to 01/30/2017) of this specification are licensed under the older Creative Commons Attribution-NoDerivs 3.0 Unported license.

-Version 1.6 – present integrated mesh, 3D object, point scene layer, building scene layer (dated 01/31/2017 to present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+Version 1.6 – Present Integrated mesh, 3D object, Point Scene Layer, Building Scene Layer (01/31/2017 to Present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

-Version 1.7 – present integrated mesh and 3D object (dated 06/30/2019 to present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+Version 1.7 – Present Integrated mesh, 3D object, Point Scene Layer, Building Scene Layer(06/30/2019 to Present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

-Version 1.8 – present integrated mesh and 3D object (dated 05/21/2021 to present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+Version 1.8 – Present Integrated mesh, 3D object, Point Scene Layer, Building Scene Layer (05/20/2021 to Present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

+Version 1.9 – Present Integrated mesh, 3D object, Point Scene Layer, Building Scene Layer (03/13/2023 to Present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

-Version 2.0 - present point cloud scene layer (01/01/2017 to present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+Version 2.0 - Present Point Cloud Scene Layer (01/01/2017 to Present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

+Version 2.1 - Present Point Cloud Scene Layer (03/13/2023 to Present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

 ## License for JSON resources, validator, and examples <a name="license-for-indexed-3d-scene-format-and-rest-endpoint-specification"></a>